dentolos19/Otakulore/README.md

   * [X] Mangakakalot (Manga)
   * [ ] More sources coming soon...
 * [ ] Never miss an episode with the built-in anime schedule
+* [ ] Let your friends know what you're watching/reading through Discord

 ## Screenshots